eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 ### 2.2 Relying Party linkability

-Relying Party linkability means that one or more malicious Relying Party are able to link multiple presentations of the same attestation.
+Relying Party linkability means that a link can be established between multiple presentations of attestations by the same User to one or more Relying Party.
 For example, a Relying Party that requests and receives age\_over\_18 attributes from multiple PIDs may store the salt it receives.
 By comparing the received salt values, the Relying Party may find matching salt values.
 It can then conclude that the corresponding attestations